 Klamath Algae is a lesser know edible algae known in the research as Aphanizomenon flos-aquae.
 It grows spontaneously in Lake Oregon in the USA.
 Algae such as spirulina is frequently grown in farmed, controlled conditions – whereas Klamath Algae is considered a living fossil – growing spontaneously and wildly within the lake.
 This Lake environment makes for easy harvesting of wild algae in its most natural state.

 May increase the production of stem cells

-Klamath has been studies for its effect on stem cells.
+Klamath has been studied for its effect on stem cells.
 Stem cells are the starting cells from which all human cells are made.
 Cells in the human body have limited life spans, and rely on a constant turnover of cells to enable the body to restore and repair itself.
-Klamath algae has been shown in vitro to facilitate the production of stem cells, making it a powerfully restorative food for the human body .
+Klamath algae have been shown in vitro to facilitate the production of stem cells, making it a powerfully restorative food for the human body.

 May improve mood

 Klamath is a source of phenylethylamine which is a neurotransmitter, commonly referred to as the ‘pleasure molecule’ as it generates the release of dopamine and adrenaline.
 In studies on depressed humans, PEA, the active ingredient in Klamath Algae was shown to increase mood and morale in depressed patients.